-The following topics/principles are for further consideration:

-- How the 5GC NF controls UE data transfer.

-- Whether and how the UE controls UE data transfer.

-- Whether an existing 5GC NF or a new 5GC NF is used for controlling UE data transfer.

-- How the configuration information for UE data transfer is sent to the UE.

-- How the 5GC NF sends its UP information (i.e. IP address or FQDN of the 5GC NF), for standardized UE data transfer from the UE to the 5GC NF.

-- How the 5GC NF checks the reported UE data to support the full visibility of standardized UE data contents.

-- Whether and how to select UEs for UE data collection.

-- Whether or not to support differentiating the traffic of collected UE data from the UE regular traffic at QoS flow level (e.g. using the FQDN or address of the 5GC NF as traffic filter).

-- Whether the UE needs to be authorized for UE data collection.

-- Whether and how to align the UE data measurement with the requirement of UE data transfer provided by the 5GC NF.

 **** Third Change****

 8 Conclusions

 Editor's note: This clause will capture conclusions for the study.

 Where there is consensus, interim agreements (e.g. solution principles descriptions) should be documented in the TR as soon as possible during a study.

 These can be documented in the TR as "7.1.Y Agreed Principles for KI#Y" in the "Interim Agreements" clause.
 If the interim agreement has impacts on another clause in the TR and if there is consensus, that TR clause can be updated.